lpowell/Vynae/README.md

 Usage

     -ID Used to pull information on a specific ProcessID

+    -PPID Used to search processes spawned by a specific PPID

     -Name Used to pull information on ALL processes whose names match the value